-Italy's Populists win budget battle, but big wars loom in 2019
+Italy's populists win budget battle, but big wars loom in 2019

 The decision on whether to hold an early ballot in Italy rests with President Sergio Mattarella, who is likely first to seek an alternative to the administration sworn in on June 1.

-Thanks to pressure from Premier Giuseppe Conte and Finance Minister Giovanni Tria -- as well as from shaken financial markets -- Salvini and Di Maio ensured a truce with the European Commission by scaling down a budget that Brussels initially branded an "unprecedented" breach of European Union fiscal rules.
+Thanks to pressure from Premier Giuseppe Conte and Finance Minister Giovanni Tria - as well as from shaken financial markets - Mr Salvini and Mr Di Maio ensured a truce with the European Commission by scaling down a budget that Brussels initially branded an "unprecedented" breach of European Union fiscal rules.

-Tria himself hailed the budget Sunday as "having concretely chased away any shadow of Italexit" from the EU, and "putting an end to the race of the spread," the 10-year yield gap with German bunds which is a barometer of economic sentiment.
+Mr Tria himself hailed the budget on Sunday as "having concretely chased away any shadow of Italexit" from the EU, and "putting an end to the race of the spread", the 10-year yield gap with German bunds which is a barometer of economic sentiment.

 But Brussels, which has the power to impose fines on Rome, has warned it will continue to monitor Italy's performance.

 That's ominous as the spending plans have stoked investor worries about Italy's debt mountain, the biggest in the euro area in real terms, and economists are concerned the economy could slip into recession.
-Rome has cut its gross domestic product outlook for next year to 1 percent from 1.5 per cent.
+Rome has cut its gross domestic product outlook for next year to one per cent from 1.5 per cent.

 Further undermining the government is the prospect of the ouster of key figures.
-Rumors keeps resurfacing despite public denials -- the latest was a visual one, with Tria flanking Conte during Sunday's debate in the lower house after the premier was reported to be seeking the minister's removal.
+Rumors keeps resurfacing despite public denials - the latest was a visual one, with Mr Tria flanking Mr Conte during Sunday's debate in the lower house after the premier was reported to be seeking the minister's removal.

-"Now we'll give ourselves a few days' rest," Conte said after the final vote.
+"Now we'll give ourselves a few days' rest," Mr Conte said after the final vote.
+BLOOMBERG